Badminton House

 We know the game of ‘battledore and shuttlecock’ was played at Badminton House as early as 1830 because they still have in their possession, a battledore bat which has inscriptions handwritten in ink on its parchment face.
 The oldest reads: ‘Kept up with Lady Somerset on Saturday January 12th 1830 to 2117 with… (unreadable)’.
 The second says: ‘Lady Henrietta Somerset in February 1845 kept up with Beth Mitchell 2018.’

-Old shuttlecocks at Badminton House c.1845.
+Old shuttlecocks at Badminton House circa 1845.

 Photos: – Geoff Hinder.

 A string was rigged up one rainy day in c1863 across the middle of the North Hall of Badminton House from the front door handle to the fireplace.
-A new game was played, with the shuttle being hit over the string between the participants.
+The new game of badminton was played with the shuttle being hit over the string between the participants.
 The rules were made up as they went along, becoming more and more sophisticated until they had invented the game of badminton.
-The North Hall at Badminton House is the same size as a badminton court as we know it today, 13.4m by 6.1m.
+Eventually, they would have upright posts 16ft.
+(4.9m) apart with a net 5ft.
+(1.52m) high.

 Photos: – Geoff Hinder.